-The Company acquired a 640 acre lease, the Hefley field, in the Granite Wash formation in North Texas in December 2010 and a 480 acre lease in the same formation in July 2011.
-Production from a second well in the Hefley field began in April, 2012.
-During 2012, the two wells produced approximately 10,000 Bbls of oil and 519 million cubic feet of gas net to the Company after deduction of royalty and severance taxes.
-A financial impairment of \$7.6 million was recorded for the Hefley field in the third quarter of 2012 on the basis of production performance, projected hydrocarbon price curves, operating expenses and estimated reserves.
+The Company acquired a 640 acre lease in the Hefley field (Granite Wash formation) in North Texas in December 2010 and a 480 acre lease in the same formation in July 2011.
+Two wells were successfully drilled on the lease.
+During 2013, the two wells produced approximately 5,000 Bbls of oil and 300 million cubic feet of gas net to the Company after deduction of royalty and severance taxes.
+Financial impairments totaling \$12.6 million were recorded for the Hefley field in 2011 and 2012 on the basis of production performance, projected hydrocarbon price curves, operating expenses and estimated reserves.
+In the second half of 2013, the Company expensed the remaining unevaluated leasehold costs of the two leases totaling \$2.6 million.
+No capital expenditures are anticipated in 2014 for this property.